levinale-github/GPU-performance-comparison-testing/README.md

 * **Use Our Dashboard:** Filter by the type of workload that matters to you.
 For example, if you do a lot of 3D rendering, see which GPUs top the Blender or GLMark2 charts.
 If you do machine learning, look at the ResNet inference results or tensor core tests.

-* **Compare GPU Specs:** It's also useful to compare technical specs of GPUs side by side.
-We recommend using **BrainyBuyer's Graphics Cards comparison tool** to directly compare specs and prices of GPUs you have in mind.

 * **Don't Have a GPU Yet?** If you're looking to purchase a GPU, you can compare features and prices across various models at [BrainyBuyer's Graphics Cards category](https://www.brainybuyer.com/categories/284822-1/graphics-cards).
 This can help you find the best value for your specific needs and budget constraints.

 * **Community Help:** Feel free to open a discussion or issue in this repo if you want advice.
 The community of contributors might share insights (e.g., if a certain GPU has known driver issues affecting performance, or if a new GPU release is around the corner that's worth waiting for).